A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 The Outcome

-The plant met its reactive-power capability and voltage-control obligations at the RPA with a solution materially cheaper than brute-force inverter oversizing, and passed commissioning tests on the reactive requirements without rework.
+The plant met its reactive-power obligations with a solution cheaper than inverter oversizing, and passed commissioning tests without rework.

-Lesson: Reactive capability is a plant-level, RPA-level property.
-Designing to inverter nameplate alone is one of the most common and expensive mistakes — and it is entirely avoidable with early plant-level analysis.
+Lesson: Reactive capability is a plant-level property.
+Designing to inverter nameplate alone is one of the most costly mistakes — entirely avoidable with early analysis.

 Case Study 3 · Operating Plant · Protection Failure